VadymSachenko/TechWriteIt/blog/work-experience-cv.md

 hide_table_of_contents: false
 ---

-On this page, you can get aquentied with my work experience.
+On this page, you can get acquainted with my work experience.

 ---